dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

    For version 1.3 of Better Auth we’ve migrated from Zod v3 to v4 and this has made significant performance improvements.
 Went from 15.2 mbs distribution size to less than half of it.
 (6.04mbs)

-   Better Auth deals with lots of string parsings, array parsings and importantly object parsing.
+   Better Auth deals with lots of string parsings, array parsings and importantly object parsings.
 All which are extremely faster in the newest release of Zod.
 (String Parsing 14x, Array Parsing 7x, and Object Parsing 6.5x)

    ![image](../images/AMonthInBetterAuth/image6.png)